seanmapk/Asian-Grocery-Inventory/README.md

 - Keep stable products unchanged

 ## Key Takeaways
-1. Small reorder quantities may lead to **high stockout** and **frequent reordering**
+1. Incorporating demand and lead time uncertainty is important when managing imported goods under unstable supply chains
-2. Demand variability must be taken into account in inventory decisions
+2. Adjusting reorder quantities dynamically can reduce overall stockouts and operational workload
-3. Data-driven and rule-based optimization can bring significant business improvements
+3. Simple, rule-based policies can also deliver strong performance without requiring complex machine learning models

 ## Reproducibility & Setup
 This project is designed for full reproducibility from scratch.
 The user does not need the original database to get started.
 The pipeline is script-driven as follows: